 Game On?
 These water-going maritime legends hold their breath for six minutes.
 People generally last for just two.
 “Heave ho, me hearties”!
 Attempt to break under-water whale breath-holding records of up to twenty minutes.

 Rare Jewels?
 Pirates use outside sails.
 Fish inflate or deflate inside swim bladders to go up or down.
 Armadillos likewise sink or float with stomach and intestine gas.
 A “bilge rat” would say: “these tricksters are amazing!”

 Country Strong?
 Armadillos are vertebrates.
-Bony spinal columns and skeletons give them shape and protect their inside body parts.
+Bony spinal columns and skeletons give them shape and protect internal body parts.
 Dolphins, porpoises and whales are marine mammals with bones.
 Most fish have bones.

 Hat Trick?
 Cartilaginous fish have no bones.
-Stingrays, rays and sharks are made of cartilage.
-Armadillos share some cartilage with these shark family members.
-It helps hold bones together and facilitates bending and moving.
+Stingrays, rays and other shark family members are made of cartilage.
+Armadillos share some of this resilient tissue.
+It binds parts together and facilitates bends and gyrations.

 Prepare to Go Ashore.
 'Dillos embrace thorny brush for treks and escapes.
 Long clothes would get caught up in their rough terrain.
 Three-banded species turtle-tuck into cannon-ball-shapes for head and leg shields.

 Lasting Impression?
 Armadillos and stingrays' lifespans max out at 15 to 20 years.
 Sharks may live to 400.
 Pirates on warships face early deaths.
 They risk getting tossed overboard to “feed the fish”.
 “Dead men tell no tales”.

 Beauty Awakens?
 Armadillos live on land.
 They boast mammal features of whales and dolphins, including lungs.
 They bear and nurse live young, called “pups”, like baby rays and sharks.
 Marine mammals have “calves”.